gilbarbara/hooks/docs/useHasChanged.md

 Tracks whether a given value has changed and optionally executes a callback when a change is detected.

+> The returned value is `undefined` on the initial render.

 ## Usage

 ```tsx